huml-lang/website/content/specification.md

 #### Dicts

-* **Inline:** `key: value` pairs comma separated without trailing commas.
-Inline dicts can only contain scalar key-values and not vectors or nesting.
+* **Inline:** Keys inside a dict are `key: value` pairs comma separated without trailing commas.
+Inline dicts can only contain scalar key-values and cannot contain vectors or nesting.
-* **Multiline:** `key: value` on a line indented exactly by 2 spaces from the beginning of the parent key.
+* **Multiline:** Keys inside a dict `key: value` on a line indented exactly by 2 spaces from the beginning of the parent key.
 Multi-line dicts can be nested and can contain vectors.
 * **Empty dict:** A vector can be marked as an empty dict with the special value `{}`

 ```huml